spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 If a semantic interface is not weakly causal, then it cannot be realized by any system element.
 This holds because semantic interfaces that are not weakly causal can be interpreted to model behaviors that can react to events (receiving of messages) that happen in the future.
-Stated differently, if a semantic interface is not weakly causal, then the system element can already react in a time unit $`t`$ to an input that it receives in a later time unit $t'$ with $t' > t$ (for at least one input communication history).
+Stated differently, if a semantic interface is not weakly causal, then the system element can already react in a time unit $t$ to an input that it receives in a later time unit $t'$ with $t' > t$ (for at least one input communication history).

 Strongly causal semantic interfaces are even more restricted in the sense that every strongly causal semantic interface is also weakly causal.
 For strongly causal